The goal of this module is to support the integration of reinforcement

 the IDs.
 In this way, one can simply use the last entry to generate a new

 unique ID.
-Connecting two RlApplication
+Connecting two RlApplications over multiple ChannelInterfaces

 is an edge case.
-Therefore, all RlApplication::Send
+Therefore, all RlApplication::Send methods are implemented with

-s with IDs makes it possible to also provide
+storing ChannelInterfaces with IDs makes it possible to also provide

-methods to sent over a certain ChannelInterface
+methods to sent over a certain ChannelInterface.

-In complex scenarios with many ObservationApplication
+In complex scenarios with many ObservationApplications and

-should possibly be able to
+AgentApplications each ObservationApplication should possibly be able to

-.
+communicate with each AgentApplication.
 In this case, it is not

 practicable to configure all communication connections before the